 This committee includes board members and executive leaders who oversee the work of our corporate diversity and inclusion team, assist in the development of goals and strategy and establish accountability for results related to those efforts.

-Executive sponsors and champions from across our company guide our BRGs in order to align and impact all areas of our business, workplace and community.
+Executive sponsors and champions from across our company guide and support our business resource groups in order for their initiatives to have maximum impact all areas of our business, workplace and community.

 BRGs serve and operate as an inclusive network of employees.
-Led under executive sponsorship, the groups share personal knowledge and experiences to enhance professional growth, promote cultural competency and multicultural awareness and positively impact our company's bottom line.
-BRGs contribute to our competitive strength in the health care industry by enhancing our organizational capability through targeted market intelligence, development of human capital, diverse leadership development and community outreach programs.
+Led through executive sponsorship, mentoring, and engagement, our BRGs share personal knowledge and experiences to enhance professional growth, promote cultural competency and multicultural awareness, and positively impact our company's bottom line.
+BRGs contribute to our competitive strength in the health care industry by enhancing our enterprise capability through targeted market intelligence, development of human capital, diverse leadership development, and community outreach programs.

 The Women's BRG leverages the perspectives of women within the diverse markets and partners with senior leadership across the enterprise to develop campaigns, products and services that empower women through all walks of life.
 The Women's BRG also develops strategic initiatives to retain, develop and attract high-performing women in leadership roles through a series of personal and professional development programs and initiatives in which members share information, volunteer, mentor, and learn from peers and women executives within our organization.
 The Women's BRG champions workplace benefits that support women in their careers and strives to equip women with tools and resources to make successful decisions in health care, finances and professional development.